 - Cool and cut into squares.
 Enjoy!

 - Any variety of chocolate chips will work for this recipe.
-However, to keep the recipe dairy-free and paleo, be sure to use a dairy-free chocolate chip variety.
-I like to use Enjoy Life Baking Chips or Lily’s Sweets Chocolate Chips.
-Both are dairy free and Lily’s is made with stevia.
+However, to keep the recipe dairy-free and paleo, be sure to use a dairy-free chocolate chip variety, like Enjoy Life Baking Chips.

 - When cutting the brownies, try running a sharp knife in hot water, wipe it dry, and move it across the pan of brownies in a sawing motion.
 Repeat steps for each cut you make.